-B. Federal Requirements for the Citizen Participation (CP) Plan and Maryland's Plan to Meet Them
+B. Federal Requirements for the Citizen Participation (CP) Plan and Maryland's Plan to Meet Them private and nonprofit citizen organizations that are directly interested in the plan and ensuring that the State serves the neediest households, such as:

 (1) Encouragement of Citizen Participation.
 The CP plan must encourage citizens to participate in the development of the Consolidated Plan, any amendments to the plan, and the performance report.
 To do this DHCD will work with agencies that contribute to the preparation of the Consolidated Plan, including: